btburns10/TriviaGame/README.md

 Instructions:

 Click the 'Start' button to begin playing.
 There are a total of 10 questions.
 You will have 30 seconds to answer each question.
-Don't hesitate to answer a question or it will count negatively against your running total score!
+Don't hesitate to answer a question or it will count negatively against your running total score.
 You will be scored out of a total of 100%.
 If you are unhappy with your score or are just an avid sports fanatic, hit the 'Start' button to play again!
 Good luck and hope you enjoy my game.
+Click this link to play the game!
+[Sports Trivia Game](https://btburns10.github.io/TriviaGame/)

 Developers:
 Brendan Burns - Raleigh/Durham